Lengjunyi/IC/ClassScheduling/README.md

 | Strategy 1 | 18 | 18 | 13 | 3 |
 | Strategy 2 | 18 | 17 | 13 | 1 |

 The above should be self-explanatory.
+Each figure from 1 is higher than 2.
+Enough to make a difference.

-Then we could use an array to store all acquired strategies, and if there is a new strategy, first compare it with all array members, pause and delete itself if there is one in the array strictly better than this strategy, then eliminate all that is definitely lamer than it, and finally insert itself into the array.
+Then we could use an array to store all acquired strategies, and if there is a new strategy, try to compare it with all array members.
+Quit the enumeration if there is one acquired strategy strictly better than our current strategy, then eliminate all that is definitely worse than it, and finally insert itself into the array.

 ## Finally, check out the answers!